Will ISSS always sponsor me for reinstatement?

 No. ISSS reserves the right to decide whether or not we will sponsor a student for reinstatement.
 Reinstatement is meant for students who have lost status unexpectedly through no fault of their own.
 The U.S. Citizenship and Immigration Service, which processes reinstatement applications, specifically lists such examples as, “serious injury or illness, closure of the institution, a natural disaster, or inadvertence, oversight, or neglect on the part of the DSO.”
 Immigration regulations do not require a school to sponsor a student for reinstatement, and that decision is left up to the discretion of the Designated School Officials (ISSS).

-Some examples when SSS is unlikely to sponsor you for a reinstatement include if you let your I-20 expire, failed to enroll but stayed in the U.S., did not read email alerts or follow ISSS staff instructions, or did not leave the U.S. after being given a deadline following an academic or other form of dismissal.
+Some examples of when ISSS is unlikely to sponsor you for a reinstatement include if you let your I-20 expire, failed to enroll but stayed in the U.S., did not read email alerts or follow ISSS staff instructions, or did not leave the U.S. after being given a deadline following an academic or other form of dismissal.
 We will assess each situation individually to determine whether or not we will agree to sponsor you for reinstatement.

 We will also take into account how much time passes if you receive an alert from us about being out of status until you submit a reinstatement request to us.